|DEFINITION OF FUNDRAISING

 - Operational costs, postage, office supplies and AV equipment

 - Equipment, if related to the purpose of the organization (sports equipment for sport clubs, etc.)

 - Conferences and retreats (funds may be used to send delegates to conferences or to host retreats or conferences)

 - All registered student organizations or sport clubs must have prior fundraising approval and must clearly identify itself when raising funds.
 Sport clubs and Professional School Organizations must have their designated department representative sign the Application to Raise Funds prior to submitting it to CSI.

-- All registered student organizations must have a financial account (on or off campus) in order to raise funds on campus.
+- All registered student organizations must have a financial account (campus Agency Account or off campus bank account) in order to raise funds on campus.
 They must also have a Treasurer/ Financial Officer who maintains accurate records of the group’s income and expenses.
-Student organizations may open and maintain an Agency Account on campus at CSI.
-This account has an annual fee of $35 and may be established as the organizations’ general operating fund for all income, expenditures, and campus recharges.
-See Agency Accounts under SERVICES for more information.

 - Individuals are not permitted to raise or solicit funds on campus, with the exception of student government candidates who may solicit funds to participate in student government elections.